kriszyp/lmdb-js/README.md

 If you are using caching with a database that has versions enabled, you should use the `getEntry` method to get the `value` and `version`, as `getLastVersion` will not be reliable (only returns the version when the data is accessed from the database).

+### Asynchronous Transaction Ordering
+Asynchronous single operations (`put` and `remove`) are executed in the order they were called, relative to each other.
+Likewise, asynchronous transaction callbacks (`transactionAsync` and `childTransaction`) are also executed in order relative to other asynchronous transaction callbacks.
+However, by default all queued asynchronous transaction callbacks are executed _before_ all queued asynchronous single operations.
+But, you can enable strict ordering so that asynchronous transactions executed in order _with_ the asynchronous single operations, by enabling the `strictAsyncOrder` option (setting to `true`).

+However, `strictAsyncOrder` comes with a couple of caveats.
+First, because lmdb-store executes asynchronous single operations on a separate transaction thread, but asynchronous transaction callbacks must execute on the main JS thread, if there is a lot of frequent switching back and forth between single operations and callbacks, this can significantly reduce performance since it requires substantial thread switching and event queuing.

+Second, if there are asynchronous operations that have been performed, and asynchronous transaction callbacks that waiting to be called, and a synchronous transaction is executed (`transactionSync`), this must interrupt and split the current asynchronous transaction batch, so the synchronous transaction can be executed (the synchronous transaction can not block to wait for the asynchronous if there are outstanding callbacks to execute as part of that async transaction, as that would result in a deadlock).
+This can potentially create an exception to the general rule that all asynchronous operations that are performed in one event turn will be part of the same transaction.
+Of course each single asynchronous transaction callback is still guaranteed to execute in a single atomic transaction (and calls to `transactionSync` _during_ a asynchronous transaction callback are simply executed as part of the current transaction).

 ### Store Options
 The open method can be used to create the main database/environment with the following signature:
 `open(path, options)` or `open(options)`